Berkeley Heights, New Jersey: Local government

 In accordance with a ballot question that was passed in November 2005, Berkeley Heights switched from a Township Committee form to a Mayor-Council-Administrator form of government under the Faulkner Act.
 The township is one of three municipalities (of the 564) statewide that use this form of government.
 The switch took effect on January 1, 2007.
 In the elections in fall 2006, all seats were open.
 Under the new form of government, the mayor is directly elected to a four-year term.
 The Township Committee has been replaced with a Township Council comprised of six members elected to staggered, three-year terms.
 With all six Township Council seats open in 2006, two councilpersons were elected to one-year terms, after which those seats were open for three-year terms in 2007.
 Two other seats were open for two-year terms in 2006.
 The final two were open for three-year terms from the beginning.
 The responsibilities of the Township Administrator are unchanged.

-As of 2025, the Mayor of Berkeley Heights is Democrat Angie D. Devanney, whose term of office ends on December 31, 2022.
-Members of the Township Council are Council President Jeanne Kingsley (R, 2023), Council Vice President Manuel Couto (R, 2022), Gentiana Brahimaj (R, 2022), Paul Donnelly (R, 2024), John Foster (R, 2024) and Jeff Varnerin (R, 2023).2022 Municipal Data Sheet, Berkeley Heights Township.
-Accessed June 19, 2022.General Election November 2, 2021 Official Results, Union County, New Jersey, updated November 15, 2021.
-Accessed January 1, 2022.General Election November 5, 2019 Official Results, Union County, New Jersey, updated December 5, 2019.
-Accessed January 1, 2020.
+As of 2025, the Mayor of Berkeley Heights is Democrat Angie D. Devanney, whose term of office ends on December 31, 2026.
+Members of the Township Council are Council President John Foster (R, 2027), Council Vice President Susan Poage (D, 2025), Manuel Couto (R, 2025), Margaret Illis (D, 2026), Bill Machado (D, 2026) and Andrew Moran (D, 2027).

 The Council President serves as Acting Mayor in the Mayor's absence; the Council Vice President serves as Acting Mayor in the absence of both the Mayor and the Council President.

-The Berkeley Heights Municipal Building is located at 29 Park Avenue.
-A new Municipal Complex is under construction at the same location.
+The Berkeley Heights Municipal Complex, located at 29 Park Avenue, was completed in December 2020.

 Federal, state and county representation

-Berkeley Heights is located in the 7th Congressional District and is part of New Jersey's 21st state legislative district.2019 New Jersey Citizen's Guide to Government, New Jersey League of Women Voters.
-Accessed October 30, 2019.
+Berkeley Heights is located in the 7th Congressional District and is part of New Jersey's 21st state legislative district.